View David Lidester's Obituary on journaltimes.com and share memories

 February 7, 1959 – January 1, 2020

-RACINE – David Lee Lidester, age 60; beloved husband of Janelle M. (nee: Wolf) Lidester and dear father of Anna (Andrew) Henn, Sam (Jill) Lidester, Claire (Joel) Hans, Joseph Lidester & Daniel Lidester; passed away peacefully at Aurora Medical Center in Kenosha, surrounded with the love of his family, on Wednesday, January 1, 2020.
+RACINE – David Lee Lidester, age 60, passed away peacefully at Aurora Medical Center in Kenosha, surrounded with the love of his family, on Wednesday, January 1, 2020.

-A Mass of Christian Burial will be celebrated on Saturday, January 11, 2020 at 11:00 am in St. Lucy Catholic Church, 3101 Drexel Avenue in Racine.
+A Mass of Christian Burial will be celebrated on Saturday, January 11, 2020 at 11:00 am in St. Lucy Catholic Church, 3101 Drexel Avenue, with Rev. Fr.
+Terry Huebner officiating.
 Interment will follow in Calvary Cemetery.
-Visitation will be in the church on Saturday, January 11th, from 9:30 – 11:00 am.
+Visitation will be in the church on Saturday from 9:30 – 11:00 am.
 Memorials to St. Lucy Catholic Church have been suggested.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY